wp-plugins/teachpress/readme.txt

 = 4.3.8 - (29.06.2014) =
 * Bugfix: Prevent adding of `<span>`-tags within publication meta rows in XML and RTF files
-* Bugfix: Fixed usage of editor names instead of author names in feeds and RTF files
+* Bugfix: Fix usage of editor names instead of author names in feeds and RTF files
 * Bugfix: Reenable xls export for enrollments

 = 4.3.7 - (19.06.2014) =
-* Bugfix: The copy function for courses creates only empty courses.
+* Bugfix: The copy function for courses creates only empty courses

 = 4.3.6 - (28.05.2014) =
-* New: Meta data of publications (page, adress, chapter, isbn, ...) have their own HTML selectors.
+* New: Meta data of publications (page, adress, chapter, isbn, ...) have their own HTML selectors

 = 4.3.5 - (21.05.2014) =
-* New: [tpcloud, tplist]: New link style option (link_style = direct) added (Thanks to Ellie)
+* New: [tpcloud, tplist]: New link style option (link_style = "direct") added (Thanks to Ellie)
 * Bugfix: Adding of new courses of studies was impossible
 * Bugfix: Fixed a small spelling mistake

 = 4.3.4 - (14.04.2014) =